Sequence and Consequence: is weakly complete for finite order models

 \bi \item \emph{Atoms:} immediate from the definition of $\mathcal{M}_{A,n}$.

 \item \emph{Conjunction:} obvious.

-\item \emph{Negation:} If $\neg p$ is true at $s$, then $p$ is not true at $s$, so by the induction hypothesis $s$ does not entail $p$; since $p$ is of modal depth $\leq m$, it follows by \cref{statesarestates} that $s$ entails $\neg p$.
+\item \emph{Negation:} If $\neg p$ is true at $s$, then $p$ is not true at $s$, so by the induction hypothesis, $s$ does not entail $p$.
+Since $p$'s modal depth is no greater than the depth of $s$, it follows by \cref{statesarestates} that $s$ entails $\neg p$.
 Conversely, if $s$ entails $\neg p$, then since $s$ is consistent, $s$ does not entail $p$, so $p$ is false at $s$ by the induction hypothesis, so $\neg p$ is true at $s$.